tnicho/Digipets/README.md

 2) Create Your pet

-3) Your pet's name and peronality can be edited
+3) Your pet's name and personality can be edited

 4) Your pet can be deleted (sent to the petting zoo)